deanacus/til/react/guidelines.md

 * Snapshots are pointless
 * Colocate tests with what they're testing
 * Prefer many small, simple tests over fewer, larger, more complex tests
-* Don't be afraid to [wrap an re-export](https://testing-library.com/docs/react-testing-library/setup/#custom-render) the render function for custom wrappers
+* Don't be afraid to [wrap and re-export](https://testing-library.com/docs/react-testing-library/setup/#custom-render) the render function for custom wrappers